 With Core portfolios, investors will find that their asset allocation is relatively stable.
 This is because the portfolios utilise risk parameters that are calibrated for a longer term risk horizon to reduce short term portfolio reflexivity, i.e. short term asset allocation changes.

-ETFs are the building blocks of Core portfolios.
-Compared to actively managed funds, ETFs provide a highly efficient, low cost and passive way to invest into the global markets.
+ETFs and index funds are the building blocks of Core portfolios.
+Compared to actively managed funds, They provide a highly efficient, low cost and passive way to invest into the global markets.

-Our process for selecting ETFs is rigorous.
-We do not endorse specific ETF brands or managers.
-Instead, our investment team selects ETFs based on their liquidity, low expense ratios, and minimal tracking errors relative to their benchmarks.
+Our process for selecting funds is rigorous.
+We do not endorse specific fundhouses or managers.
+Instead, our investment team selects funds based on their liquidity, low expense ratios, and minimal tracking errors relative to their benchmarks.

 Getting started